From typing tools to writing gear, we’ve got you covered with everything you need to make your writing process smoother, faster, and more efficient.

 Followup.cc is an awesome email management tool that allows you to send reminders to yourself if someone doesn’t respond to an email, set an email to be sent to yourself in the future as a reminder about an event or task, and much more.

-Personally, I use Boomerang for Gmail, but whether you use Followup.cc or Boomerang, you should definitely use one of these simple and powerful tools for email and task management.
+Boomerang is what I personally use for Gmail, but whether you use Followup.cc or Boomerang, you should definitely use one of these simple and powerful tools for email and task management.

 Rapportive is awesome.
 It syncs with Gmail and provides you with the other party’s full name and list of social media accounts.
 You can use it to see who’s emailing you, what they’re doing on social media, and get more insight into who you’re working with.